Daniel Vallverdú: Washington D.C. Citi Open ATP 500

+Saudi Arabia events

 Jeddah Next Generation ATP Finals

 In 2023, Vallerdu took on the role of co-tournament director of the 2023 Next Generation ATP Finals to be held at the King Abdullah Sports City in Jeddah, Saudi Arabia.

 In 2024, Vallverdu again took on the same role for the 2024 Next Generation ATP Finals which was held again in Jeddah, in December.
 He was quoted saying, “Me personally, obviously, being close to the performance side and the player side, my honest, true opinion, is that this field is one of the best the Next Gen has ever had.
 It’s a very special and particular group that’s here in Jeddah.
 I think they all have a very high potential and a very high ceiling to grow and become the top players in the world.”

-In 2025 Vallverdu again was the tournament director.
+In 2025 Vallverdu was the tournament director once again.

 WTA Finals Riyadh

-In December 2024, Vallverdu took on the position of events director for the WTA Finals in Riyadh.
+In December 2024, Vallverdu took on the position of events organizer for the WTA Finals in Riyadh at the King Saud University indoor Arena.

-In 2025 Vallverdu was the co-tournament director for the WTA Finals Riyadh presented by PIF Nov 01 - Nov 08.
-The location of the tournament was the King Saud University indoor Arena.
-The top 8 world ranked female tennis players are set to attend the event including Coco Gauff and Aryna Sabalenka.

 AD Global Sports

 In 2023, Vallverdu co-founded the company AD Global Sports with Arran Yentob to support the development of sports in the UK and globally.

 In November AD Global Sports partnered with Andy Murray to acquire the Padel team AD/vantage - one of six teams in the Hexagon Cup which took place in Madrid in February 2024.

 Other Hexagon Cup Team owners include football star Lionel Messi, Sergio Aguero and Robert Lewandowski, Hollywood actor Eva Longoria, the Rafa Nadal Academy and F1 driver Pierre Gasly.

 In 2025, Team AD/vantage brought on Anthony Joshua as a co-owner and also partnered with the Lawn Tennis Association LTA to help accelerate the growth of Padel throughout Britain.

 In July 2025, team AD/vantage collaborated with Tom Holland and BERO to serve up the first-ever BERO Padel Classic.
 A one-day Pro-Am showdown held at London’s Padel Social Club.
 Other backers of the event included IMG and Reserve Padel and Vuori was the apparel partner.

 The event was attended by the World No.1 padel supremo Arturo Coello and a cast of A-listers including Stormzy, Gordon Ramsay, Jay Shetty, Simu Liu, Kingsley Ben-Adir and Rob Delaney.

+Team AD/vantage again partnered with Tom Holland in the city of Los Angeles, to host the “DRINK Padel Classic 2026".
+Partner brands of the event included Aston Martin and Nox and the event was attended by Zendaya.